sholla/oculora/README.md

 The system is originally planned as a way for users in retail stores to send vodeos of products in store to uers online.
 Kind of bridging the physical-digital divide.
 Work is on going wrt the experience.

 The system uses OpenTok for WebRTC and a backend of Python and Java/Spring.
-The front end is supprted on the Web and Android[via Cordova/Ionic]
+The front end is supprted on the Web and Android[via Cordova/Ionic].
+Database used is Mongodb.